-Radiative Transfer Model
+6.1 Radiative Transfer Model

-The SL2P-CCRS RTM corresponds to the combination of a leaf optical model (PROSPECTD, xx) modified to account for shoot clumping and the 4SAIL2 canopy RTM (xx).
-This model is a generalization of the PROSAIL model used in SL2P in terms of shoot clumping and crown clumping.
+The SL2P-CCRS RTM corresponds to the combination of a leaf optical model (PROSPECTD, Feret et al., 2017) modified to account for shoot clumping and the 4SAIL2 canopy RTM (Verehoef and Bach, 2007).
+This model is a generalization of the PROSAIL model (Jaquemoud et al., 2007) used in SL2P in terms of shoot clumping and crown clumping.

 Shoot Clumping